sabia-group/i-pi/examples/features/path_integral_molecular_dynamics/pimd_friction/README.md

 PIMD_friction Calculations:
 =================================
 NVE-f:
-Contains the PIMD simulation with two types of ipi driver 1D_double_well and 1D_double_well_friction.
+Contains the PIMD simulation with ipi driver 1D_double_well.
 The bafab and bafab in the name of folders demonstrate the inclusion of the friction term in the propagator and the type of splitting.

-    DW-NVE: reference calculation without friction in NVE ensemble and 1D double well potential
     DW-NVE-bafab: calculation with friction using bafab splitting for the propagation step in NVE ensemble and 1D double well potential
     DW-NVE-fbabf: calculation with friction using fbabf splitting for the propagation step in NVE ensemble and 1D double well potential
-    DWFriction-NVE: reference calculation without friction in NVE ensemble and 1D double well with friction potential
-    DWFriction-NVE-bafab: calculation with friction using bafab splitting for the propagation step in NVE ensemble and 1D double well with friction potential
-    DWFriction-NVE-fbabf: calculation with friction using fbabf splitting for the propagation step in NVE ensemble and 1D double well with friction potential

-    reference-gle-rpmd: Reference result of RPMD calculation with friction implemented in the GLE. https://github.com/GeorgeTrenins/rpmd-gle/tree/main/rpmdgle

-    NVE-f.ipynb: Analysis notebook for plotting and comparing the calculation results.